Origin

 .
 However, you can change the origin during mapping if needed.

-As mentioned in our Entity codes reference article, the origin is used in the entity origin code (primary identifier) and the codes (identifiers).
+As mentioned in our Identifiers reference article, the origin is used in the primary identifier and the identifiers.

 In this article, we’ll explain the usage of the origin in two important processes in CluedIn:

-Since the origin is used in the entity origin code (primary identifier) and the codes (identifiers), it plays a role in merging—when 2 codes are identical, the records will merge together.
+Since the origin is used in the primary identifier and the identifiers, it plays a role in merging—when 2 identifiers are identical, the records will merge together.

 To understand the role of origin in merging, suppose you have an attribute that you can safely rely on to merge records across source systems.
 Let’s say this attribute is a SerialNumber